RobbieClarken/drone-setup/readme.md

 With Drone CI, you define your pipelines in `.drone.yml`.

-But to read your pipeline, your repo needs to be enabled and configured on your Drone server.
+But execute your pipeline, your repo needs to be enabled and configured on your Drone server.

 Let's define this configuration in `drone.setup.yml`, and version track this config.